ritaaktay/ritaaktay/README.md

 Fast-learning software engineer, driven by curiosity and motivated by complex problems.
-Before, I was an R&D consultant for cultural organisations pioneering digital innovation.
-Now, I am excited to build technological solutions first-hand at Vodaofone UK.\
+Currently working at Vodafone UK.
 \
 Check out my solutions for [Advent of Code 2022](https://github.com/ritaaktay/advent-of-code-2022)\
 \